Originally posted on RBC’s Discover and Learn

 Choice of School

-In Canada, public schools are regulated at the provincial level, so your choice of school depend on the province you live in.
+In Canada, public schools are regulated at the provincial level, so your choice of school depends on the province you live in.
 Most people in Canada send their children to public schools, although there are many great private school options.

 Languages Taught in Canadian Schools